ctdean/backtick/README.md

 polls Postgres and then hands the job to be processed by a separate thread pool.

-Any data needed for the job is encoded as a JSON object in the Postgres table.
+Any data needed for the job is encoded as an EDN object in the Postgres table.

 When a job is completed, it is marked in the queue as done.
 If the job fails, a recurring job will revive the dead one and place it back